JSMITH185-tech/JSPortfolio/README.md

 **QMLAC Chatbot**
 Designed the official chatbot for the university's Legal Advice Centre, integrating NLP, Node.js, and Python backend.

+**Final Year Project**
-Final Year Project – Using Kinect for Windows in order to navigate a RaspberryPi robot through a maze via gesture recognition.
+Using Kinect for Windows in order to navigate a RaspberryPi robot through a maze via gesture recognition.
 Developed using C#, ASP.NET for Naïve Bayes and Random Forest classification of gesture instance and Java for remote TCP/IP control of the robot.

 **Brunel University Swiftbot**
 Contributed to the design of the university's RPI programming module, focusing on software testing, PowerShell, Selenium, and documentation for back and front-end  development via PHP, Wordpress, Javascript, HTML.